bgd-labs/aave-paraswap-claimer/README.md

 `batchClaimToCollector(address[] assets)`: claim multiple rewards for multiple assets at once.
 All assets have non zero amounts to claim as otherwise the transactions will revert.

-The Fee claimer Contract is deployed via create2 so the address is consistent accross all networks as `0x0`

 - [Ethereum:0x9abf798f5314BFd793A9E57A654BEd35af4A1D60](https://etherscan.io/address/0x9abf798f5314bfd793a9e57a654bed35af4a1d60#code)
 - [Polygon:0x9abf798f5314BFd793A9E57A654BEd35af4A1D60](https://polygonscan.com/address/0x9abf798f5314BFd793A9E57A654BEd35af4A1D60#code)